Vietnam - a rock arch over a peaceful river nestled among mountains

 Pongour - Elephant Waterfall

-No matter how many waterfalls a person has seen, they cannot remain indifferent to the force of falling water.
-This day again promises to be wet as we will see the most beautiful waterfalls in Vietnam, starting with Pongour waterfall, also known as Nam Thien De Nhat waterfall.
-This is a cascade of seven levels about 50 km south of the centre of Da Lat city.
-The waterfall is 40m high and flows over seven layers of rocks, with the water splitting into hundreds of fine lines of white foam.
+No matter how many waterfalls one has seen, one cannot remain indifferent to the force of falling water.
+This day again promises to be wet, as we’ll witness Vietnam's most beautiful waterfalls, starting with Pongour waterfall, also known as Nam Thien De Nhat waterfall.
+This is a cascade of seven tiers about 50 km south of Da Lat city centre.
+The waterfall is 40 m high, flowing through seven layers of rock, with the water dividing into hundreds of small streams of white foam.

-After lunch in the Duc Trong area, we will pass through the Ta Nung pass, connecting famous rural routes: the colourful village of Van Thanh, a silk weaving factory, a coffee planting and processing farm, and the picturesque Elephant Waterfall.
-With a height of 30m and a width of 15m, Elephant Waterfall is the third largest waterfall in Lam Dong province.
-Viewed from afar, the waterfall falls like a white silk ribbon, looking majestic and beautiful.
-There is a "secret" path through the rocks that will lead us under the waterfall if we want to get a bit wet and the weather permits.
+After lunch in Duc Trong area, we'll pass through the Ta Nung pass, connecting famous rural routes: the colourful village of Van Thanh, a silk weaving factory, a coffee plantation and processing farm, and the picturesque Elephant Waterfall.
+At 30m high and 15m wide, Elephant Waterfall is the third largest waterfall in Lam Dong province.
+From afar, it falls like a white silken strip, appearing majestic and beautiful.
+There’s a ‘secret’ path through the rocks that can take us under the waterfall if we're up for a bit of a soak and the weather is right.

-Further along, the landscape by the roads is very beautiful, with a serene atmosphere and many attractive destinations, winding roads, colourful farms of all kinds, and green pine forests.
-Speaking of coffee processing, we will have the opportunity to try different types, including the famous civet coffee, which has passed through the digestive system of a civet, prepared for us at the Me Linh Coffee farm.
+Further on, the roadside landscapes are stunning, with a peaceful atmosphere and many attractive destinations, winding roads, colourful farms of all kinds, and lush pine forests.
+Speaking of coffee processing, we'll have the opportunity to try different types, including the famous civet coffee, which has passed through the digestive system of a civet, prepared for us at the Me Linh Coffee farm.

-We return to Da Lat for rest because tomorrow we are set to explore the Little Paris itself.
+We return to Da Lat for a rest, as tomorrow we set out to explore Little Paris itself.

 Day 14